Artins90/ForzaDesigner6--PyTorch-version/README.md

 Based on Forza Designer 6: https://github.com/tokyubevoxelverse/ForzaDesigner6
 Forza Designer 6 (FD6) is an image-to-vector utility designed to reconstruct raster images into layered, stylized vector shapes compatible with Forza Horizon's vinyl group system.

-This branch replaces the CPU/PyOpenCL engine with a **strictly CUDA-accelerated PyTorch engine** paired with an **attention-guided search heuristic**.
+This fork replaces the CPU/PyOpenCL engine with a **strictly CUDA-accelerated PyTorch engine** paired with an **attention-guided search heuristic**.
 By executing shape rasterization, canvas blending, and mathematical scoring entirely on GPU tensors, the engine minimizes system RAM to GPU VRAM transfer overhead.

 ---